MultiverseLearningProducts/swe/src/bootcamp/wk3/day3.md

 ## Assignment

-* Create the route and template to veiw a single restaurant.
+* Create the route and template to view a single restaurant.
 * Include a "back" or "main menu" button on your page.
 * Render the menus, and the menu items in a grid on the page.
 * Create a hero image for the page like below.